Gurtaj06/torrent-ninja/README.md

-# AnimeTorrentPlayer
+# TorrentNinja

 ## Overview
-AnimeTorrentPlayer is a bash script that searches for anime torrents on [nyaa.si](https://nyaa.si) based on user input, extracts the magnet link from the top result, and then uses [peerflix](https://github.com/mafintosh/peerflix) to stream the anime video in the terminal using [mpv](https://mpv.io/).
+TorrentNinja is a bash script that searches for anime torrents on [nyaa.si](https://nyaa.si) based on user input, extracts the magnet link from the top result, and then uses [peerflix](https://github.com/mafintosh/peerflix) to stream the anime video in the terminal using [mpv](https://mpv.io/).

 ## Prerequisites
 - [curl](https://curl.se/)